-Intentional living is broadly defined as a lifestyle based on a conscious attempt to live according to our own values and beliefs.
-We could argue that any mature adult is already living in such a manner, and there is nothing new about it.
+Intentional living is defined as a lifestyle based on a conscious attempt to live according to our values and beliefs.
+We could argue that any mature adult is already living in such a manner, and nothing is new.
 However, without the risk of sounding philosophical, I think it is evident how traditions, social norms, family interactions, formal education and intrusive marketing frame our mindsets and design our habits.
 It all happens in such a “natural” manner that we rarely question “life as we know it”.
-To a certain extent, we are a by-product of the society we live in (country, city, community, family), the education we receive, the people we most interact with.
+To a certain extent, we are a by-product of the society we live in (country, city, community, family), the education we receive, and the people we most interact with.

 It is all logical and functional, as long as we are aware.
 After all, it is what is expected from us with major age: become independent and responsible adults, be ready to take full responsibility and direction of our own life (vote, work, etc.).